 So just what is the Bible’s purpose?
 The Apostle Paul said in First Timothy 2:1-4 that the Bible’s purpose has always been saving as many as possible: “I urge that supplications, prayers, intercessions, and thanksgivings be made for all men… This is good, and it is acceptable in the sight of God our Savior, who desires all men to be saved.”
 See also Second Peter 3:9, “The Lord is not slow in keeping his promise, as some understand slowness.
 He is patient with you, not wanting anyone to perish…” (A goal that arguably can’t be met by being strict or limiting…)

 The upper image is Rembrandt’s “Hundred Guilder Print.”
-See, Hundred Guilder Print – Wikipedia, the free encyclopedia.
+See Hundred Guilder Print – Wikipedia.